Mahathir Mohamad: Economic development to financial crisis (1990–1998)

 Mahathir initiated a series of major infrastructure projects in the 1990s.
 One of the largest was the Multimedia Super Corridor, a new information technology district south of Kuala Lumpur modelled after Silicon Valley.
 Microsoft chairman Bill Gates, who was a member of an advisory panel assisting Mahathir in shaping the country's information technology policies, praised the project as "really awesome" during a visit to Malaysia.
 Other significant initiatives included the development of Putrajaya as the home of Malaysia's public service.
 He also played a key role in bringing prominent international sporting events to Malaysia, such as the Formula One Grand Prix at Sepang and the Le Tour de Langkawi cycling competition, further enhancing the country's international reputation.
-Mahathir founded the Space Science Center (ANGKASA), leading to the establishment of the National Planetarium, which was launched in 1994.
+Mahathir founded the Space Science Centre (ANGKASA), leading to the establishment of the National Planetarium, which was launched in 1994.
 He also envisioned Malaysia having its own satellite, a vision realized with the launch of MEASAT-1 in 1995 and MEASAT-2 in October 1996.

 Another significant development was the Bakun Dam in Sarawak.
 The ambitious hydro-electric project was intended to carry electricity across the South China Sea to satisfy electricity demand in peninsular Malaysia.
 Work on the dam was eventually suspended due to the Asian financial crisis.
-In 1995, Mahathir visited the Massachusetts Institute of Technology (MIT) and facilitated the establishment of a university modeled after MIT, leading to the founding of the Malaysia University of Science and Technology (MUST).
+In 1995, Mahathir visited the Massachusetts Institute of Technology (MIT) and facilitated the establishment of a university modelled after MIT, leading to the founding of the Malaysia University of Science and Technology (MUST).
 The 1997 Southeast Asian haze, the worst haze event in history caused by Indonesian forest fires, was a major air pollution crisis for the country; Mahathir launched a cross-border firefighting operation in response.